phaustin/quantecon-example/book/docs/python_advanced_features.md

 ### Advantages of Iterators

-What\'s the advantage of using an iterator here?
+What's the advantage of using an iterator here?

 Suppose we want to sample a binomial(n,0.5).